Purpose

 Parameters

-| Parameter | Description |
+Parameter |

 |---|---|

 | tenant_name | The name of the tenant.
-It can be up to 63 bytes in length, and can contain only uppercase and lowercase letters, digits, and underscores.
-It must start with a letter or an underscore and cannot be a keyword of OceanBase Database. |
+It can be up to 63 bytes in length and can contain only uppercase and lowercase letters, digits, and underscores.
+It must start with a letter or an underscore and cannot be a reserved keyword of OceanBase Database. |

-| IF NOT EXISTS | If the specified tenant name already exists and you do not specify IF NOT EXISTS, an error is returned. |
+| IF NOT EXISTS | If the specified tenant name already exists and the IF NOT EXISTS option is not specified, an error will be returned. |

-| LOCALITY | The distribution of replicas among zones.
+| LOCALITY | The distribution of replicas in zones.
 The following replica types are supported in the current version:

-Example: LOCALITY = 'F@z1,F@z2,F@z3', LOCALITY = 'F@z1,R@z2,C@z3', or LOCALITY = 'F@z1,R@z2,COLUMNSTORE@z3' |
+Example: LOCALITY = 'F@z1,F@z2,F@z3', LOCALITY = 'F@z1,R@z2,C@z3', or LOCALITY = 'F@z1,R@z2,COLUMNSTORE@z3'. |

 | PRIMARY_ZONE | The primary zone of the tenant.
-The value can be RANDOM or the name of a zone.
+The valid values are as follows:

-If you do not specify the PRIMARY_ZONE parameter when you create a tenant, the default value is RANDOM. |
+If the PRIMARY_ZONE parameter is not specified when creating a tenant, the default value is RANDOM. |

 | RESOURCE_POOL_LIST | The list of resource pools allocated to the tenant.
-This parameter is required when you create a tenant.
-If multiple resource pools are specified, the UNIT_NUM parameter must be the same for all resource pools.
+This parameter is required when creating a tenant.
+If multiple resource pools are specified, the UNIT_NUM values of all resource pools must be the same.

 NoticeThe |